Let's face it, removing a SIM card from your iPhone can be tricky. It can be especially finicky if you've lost your SIM eject tool.

 Removing an eSIM

-Simply put, instead of the 7 steps I mentioned for a traditional SIM, removing an eSIM is way simpler by:
+Simply put, instead of the seven steps I mentioned for a traditional SIM, removing an eSIM is way simpler:

 We're constantly expanding our list of compatible devices.
 This list includes Apple, Android, and other third-party devices.
 As of writing this in November 2021, the following Apple devices are eSIM compatible for most regions: